kennysmithed/oels2020/oels_practical_wk10.md

 chain and generation we are running (e.g. if the filename is chain10_g7.csv we know we are running generation 7 of chain 10), so we can extract that info from the filename (extracting this info from the filename is a little bit fiddly).
 3. We read in the input language from the appropriate file.
 4. We use that input language to generate training trials for this participant.
 We impose a *bottleneck* on transmission by taking a subset of the language of the previous generation (here, 14 randomly-selected object-label pairs) and using that to build the training timeline (here, repeating each of those object-label pairs once).
-5. We use that input language to build a testing timeline, requiring the participant to do a production trial for each object.
+5. We also use that input language to build a testing timeline, requiring the participant to do a production trial for all possible objects (i.e. not just the 14 we selected for training - they have to generalise).
-6. We build the full experiment timeline, combining the training and testing timelines with the various information screens which we defined earlier (I skipped that bit in this walkthrough, they are just the usual `html-keyboard-response` trials).
+6. We build the full experiment timeline, combining the training and testing timelines with the various information screens which we defined earlier (I skipped the information trials in the code walkthrough, they are just the usual `html-keyboard-response` trials).
 7. We move the input language file we are using from `server_data/il/ready_to_iterate` to `server_data/il/undergoing_iteration`, so that another participant doesn't also start working on this input language.
 8. We run the timeline
 9. a.
 If the participant completes the experiment (i.e. gets to the end of the production phase), we save the language they produced during production as a new input language in `server_data/il/ready_to_iterate` and also move the input language they were trained on to `server_data/il/completed_iteration`, so that we know it's been done.
 9. b.
 If the participant abandons the experiment we need to recycle their input language - they haven't completed the experiment, so we need someone else to run this generation of this chain.
 We simply move the input language file they were working on back to the `server_data/il/ready_to_iterate` folder.
 Note that you can capture this kind of exit event in jsPsych using the `on_close` parameter of `jsPsych.init`.

 Here's the code with those 9 steps marked up in the comments.
-In various places we need to know what chain and generation we are running (e.g. for saving the participant's final language to a file with the correct name) - we store this info in two variables, `chain` and `generation`, which will create immediately and then updated once we get this information.
+In various places we need to know what chain and generation we are running (e.g. for saving the participant's final language to a file with the correct name) - we store this info in two variables, `chain` and `generation`, which we update once we allocate the participant to a specific chain.
 Note that in some places we also need to `await` the response from a PHP script that's retrieving some info from the server from us.
 ```js

 var chain
 var generation

 async function run_experiment() {

   //1.
 We see if there are any input languages available for iteration
   var available_input_languages = await list_input_languages()

   //...If not, we just tell the participant to come back later (using the cannot_iterate_info html-keyboard-response trial created above)
   if (await available_input_languages.length == 0) {
     jsPsych.init({timeline: [cannot_iterate_info]})
   }

   //...If there is, we proceed.
   else {

     //2.
 We select a random input language to use.
     var input_language_filename = jsPsych.randomization.shuffle(available_input_languages)[0]
     //...The name of this file tells us what chain and generation we are running